A complete guide to price floor optimization for publishers to maximize ad revenue and protect inventory value across Google Ad Manager and Prebid.

 Prebid allows you to set price floors based on the following dimensions:

-To set a fixed minimum price for a specific ad unit, media type, and size combination, you can use the following configuration:
+To set a fixed minimum price for a specific ad unit, media type, and size combination, you can use a configuration like this:

 floors: {